sony/nmos-cpp/Documents/Getting-Started.md

 </details>

-Then, open and build the generated nmos-cpp Visual Studio Solution.
+Then, open and build the generated nmos-cpp Visual Studio Solution, or use CMake's build tool mode:

-Or on the Developer command line:
 ```
-msbuild nmos-cpp.sln /p:Configuration=<Debug-or-Release>
+cmake --build . --config <Debug-or-Release>
 ```

 **Linux**